Mana Pools National Park

 September to October

 The peak season in Mana Pools falls during the hottest months of the year, when water sources within the park have dried up, forcing animals to gather around the Zambezi River.
 This is the best time for game viewing, with large herds of elephants, buffalo, and various predators, including lions and wild dogs, concentrated along the riverbanks.
-However, temperatures can be extremely high, especially in October, reaching over 40°C (104°F) during the day.
-This period also attracts the highest number of tourists, meaning accommodations and campsites should be booked well in advance.
-While wildlife viewing is at its best, visitors should be prepared for intense heat and dry conditions.

-How to get to Mana Pools National Park
+How to Get to Mana Pools National Park

 Mana Pools National Park is located in northern Zimbabwe along the Zambezi River, making it accessible by both air and road.